 Ge neral Response Actions Initiate Initial On-Site Actions Ensure personal safety.
-Don appropriate personal protection equipment and reassess requirement as the incident progresses ш explosions from chemical storage areas, gas migration) Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services Backup Personnel, Response Specialists.
+Don appropriate personal protection equipment and reassess requirement as the incident progresses Complete a visual hazard assessment; assess for further hazards (e.g., subsequent explosions from chemical storage areas, gas migration) Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services Backup Personnel, Response Specialists.
 Guide fire-fighting personnel to the scene upon arrival Determine how to respond to any persons injured or trapped.
 If safe to do so, treat and/or evacuate injured Account for all personnel on site.
 Establish personnel accountability system for onsite responders.
-If safe to do so, conduct search and rescue procedures for anyone missing Remove combustible materials and equipment from threatened areas if possible Shut off source of the fuel and other energy sources if applicable Isolate the area and allow fire to burn out or try to extinguish fire if safe to do so Perform investigations with any appropriate regulatory agencies and insurance companies Institute cleanup and recovery activities Ш Ensure all extinguishers are recharged after the fire 7.4 1.1 Storage Tanks and Vessel Fires In a addition to the above General Response Actions: In the event of a fire or explosion involving product storage tanks or vessels, additional regulatory response actions may be required.
+If safe to do so, conduct search and rescue procedures for anyone missing Remove combustible materials and equipment from threatened areas if possible Shut off source of the fuel and other energy sources if applicable Isolate the area and allow fire to burn out or try to extinguish fire if safe to do so Perform investigations with any appropriate regulatory agencies and insurance companies Institute cleanup and recovery activities Ensure all extinguishers are recharged after the fire 7.4 4.1 Storage Tanks and Vessel Fires In a addition to the above General Response Actions: In the event of a fire or explosion involving product storage tanks or vessels, additional regulatory response actions may be required.
 Refer to Section 5.0 External Support and Regulatory Reporting.